4 accredited programs. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Georgia, aspiring Basic Life Supports can choose from 4 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Basic Life Support in Georgia, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Basic Life Support in Georgia, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: BLS programs in Georgia are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The AHA BLS course trains healthcare providers in essential cardiovascular care skills in diverse settings.
 It includes CPR and emergency interventions, focusing on practical application in both pre-hospital and in-facility environments.
 Completion leads to certification reflecting competence in foundational life support procedures.